trebeljahr/trebeljahr.com/_books/the-selfish-gene.md

 Nice strategies of cooperation arise in nature of the circumstances are right - i.e. when the circumstances are similar to a prisoners dilemma game, unfolding over long periods of time, we see evolution coming up with "nice" behavioral strategies.

 ### Chapter Summary:
-Nice Guys can finish first was the title and the leading idea in the whole chapter is that "niceness" as a strategy of cooperation can really pay off in a certain type of game - namely non-zero-sum long running prisoners dilemma.
+Nice Guys can finish first was the title and the leading idea in the whole ## Chapter is that "niceness" as a strategy of cooperation can really pay off in a certain type of game - namely non-zero-sum long running prisoners dilemma.
 It then went on to explain multiple examples of where such strategies might be found in nature.
-The chapter ends on a high note - even in a world where evolution favors and creates utterly selfish genes, under the right circumstances - it really pays to be cooperative and invent strategies of reciprocal altruism.
+The ## Chapter ends on a high note - even in a world where evolution favors and creates utterly selfish genes, under the right circumstances - it really pays to be cooperative and invent strategies of reciprocal altruism.
 And so in nature in a sense nice guys can finish first under some circumstances.

 ## The Long Reach of The Gene